fledge-iot/fledge/docs/rest_api_guide/02_RESTauthentication.rst

 Users
 =====

 Fledge supports two levels of user, administration users and normal users.
-A set of API calls exsits to allow users to be created, queried, modified and destroyed.
+A set of API calls exists to allow users to be created, queried, modified and destroyed.

 Add User
 --------